refinedev/refine/documentation/docs/api-reference/mui/components/themed-layout.md

 > 🚨 This feature is available with `@refine/cli`.
 Please refer to [CLI documentation](/docs/packages/documentation/cli/#swizzle) for more information.

-`<ThemedLayout>` component source code can be ejecting using the `swizzle` command.
+`<ThemedLayoutV2>` component source code can be ejecting using the `swizzle` command.
 This will create a copy of the component in your project's `src` directory, allowing you to customize as your needs.

 ### Usage

-Let's create a new component by swizzling the `<ThemedLayout>` components.
+Let's create a new component by swizzling the `<ThemedLayoutV2>` components.

 ```bash
 > npm run refine swizzle